-Definitions The Act The National Health Service Act 2006 (as amended by the Health and Social Care Act 2012) Accounting Officer Shall be the Officer responsible and accountable for funds entrusted to the Foundation Trust in accordance with the NHS Foundation Trust Accounting Officer Memorandum.
-He shall be responsible for ensuring the proper stewardship of public funds and assets.
-The NHS Act 2006 designates the Chief Executive of the NHS Foundation Trust as the Accounting Officer.
-Annual Mean the annual financial accounts prepared in Financial accordance with the requirements of Monitor.
-Statements Authorisation Means an authorisation given by Monitor.
+Definitions The Act The Health and (Social) Care Act Accounting Officer Shall be the Officer responsible and accountable for funds entrusted to the Foundation Trust in accordance with the NHS Foundation Trust Accounting Officer Memorandum.
+They shall be responsible for ensuring the proper stewardship of public funds and assets.
+The Health and Social Care Act designates the Chief Executive of the NHS Foundation Trust as the Accounting Officer.
+Annual Financial Statements Mean the annual financial accounts prepared in accordance with the requirements of NHS England.
+Authorisation Means an authorisation given by NHS England.
 Budget Holder Means the director or employee with delegated authority to manage finances (Income and Expenditure) for a specific area of the organisation.
 Budget Manager Means the officer who has daily operational responsibility for the management of the budget.
 Board of Directors Means the Board of Directors as constituted in accordance with the constitution.
 Budget Means a resource, expressed in financial or manpower terms, proposed by the Board of Directors for the purpose of carrying out, for a specific period, any or all of the functions of the Foundation Trust.
-Charity Means the Charitable funds, gifts, donations and endowments made under the relevant charities
+Charity Means the Charitable funds, gifts, donations and endowments made under the relevant charities legislation and held on trust for purposes relating to the Trust that are administered by the Board of Directors acting as Trustee.

-Trust - Standing Financial instructions - 2014 legislation and held on trust for purposes relating to the Trust that are administered by the Board of Directors acting as Trustee.
-Chair of the Board of Is the person appointed by the Council of Governors to Directors lead the Board and to ensure that it successfully 200.0.0 discharges its overall responsibility for the Foundation Trust as a whole.
+Chair of the Board of Directors Is the person appointed by the Council of Governors to lead the Board and to ensure that it successfully discharges its overall responsibility for the Foundation Trust as a whole.
 The expression "the Chair of the Foundation Trust" shall be deemed to include the Deputy Chair of the Foundation Trust if the Chair is absent from the meeting or is otherwise unavailable.
 Chief Executive Shall mean the Chief Officer of the Foundation Trust.
-Chief Financial Officer Shall mean the Chief Finance officer of the Foundation Trust.
+Chief Financial Officer Shall mean the Chief Financial Officer of the Foundation Trust.
 Committee A committee or sub-committee created and appointed by the Foundation Trust.
-Code of Conduct of Code of Conduct of Describes the three crucial public service values Accountability in the (Accountability, Probity and Openness), which must NHS underpin the work of the health service.
+Code of Conduct of Describes the three crucial public service values Accountability in the NHS (Accountability, Probity and Openness), which must underpin the work of the health service.
 Constitution The constitution of the Foundation Trust that describes the type of organisation, its primary purpose, governance arrangements and membership.
-Council of Governors Means the Council of Governors as constituted in the Godinon or Governors constitution, which has the same meaning as the · · · · · · · · · · · · · · · · · · · council of governors in the NHS Act 2006 (as amended by the Health and Social Care Act 2012).
+Council of Governors Means the Council of Governors as constituted in the constitution, which has the same meaning as the council of governors in the Health and Social Care Act.
 Director Means a member of the Board of Directors.
 Executive Director Means a Director who is an officer and member of the Board of Directors.
-External Auditor Means the person appointed by the Council of Governors to audit the accounts of the Foundation Trust, who is called the auditor in the NHS Act 2006.
-Financial Procedures Detailed financial requirements regarding the . manolar i 1000aures application of Standing Financial Instructions Financial Vacr Financial Year Means a period beginning with the date on which the Foundation Trust is authorised and ending with the next 31 March; and each successive period of twelve months beginning with 1 April.
-Funds held on Trust Shall mean those funds which the Foundation Trust holds at its date of incorporation, receives on distribution by statutory instrument, or chooses subsequently to accept under powers derived under Schedule 4 Part 1 paragraph 10 of the NHS Act 2006.
-Foundation Trust Such funds may or may not be charitable.
+External Auditor Means the person appointed by the Council of Governors to audit the accounts of the Foundation Trust, who is called the auditor in the Health and Social Care Act.
+Financial Procedures Detailed financial requirements regarding the application of Standing Financial Instructions Financial Year Means a period beginning with the date on which the Foundation Trust is authorised and ending with the next 31 March; and each successive period of twelve months beginning with 1 April.
+Funds held on Trust Shall mean those funds which the Foundation Trust holds at its date of incorporation, receives on distribution by statutory instrument, or chooses subsequently to accept under powers derived under Schedule 4 Part 1 paragraph 10 of the Health and Social Care Act.
+Such funds may or may not be charitable.
 Foundation Trust The Leeds and York Partnership NHS Foundation Trust.
 Legal Adviser Means the properly qualified person appointed by the Foundation Trust to provide legal advice.
-Member Means a member of the Foundation Trust.